jake07-wq/A-cup-of-positivitea/README.md

 # A-cup-of-positivitea
 The official source code for A cup of positivitea.
 This code creates a simple web page with a color selection and selecting your zodiac sign and get a daily motivational message when the button is clicked.
+It generates a random message based on the selected input(colors and zodiac sign) and displays it on the page.
+The message is stored in local storage, so it will be the same for the entire day.
+This project is still in progress.